German for Reading (Online)

 This course prepares students to read and understand German texts from a variety of disciplines and in various genres.
-This intensive introduction to German grammar and syntax is for students without prior knowledge of German, but also for those students with some background in German who wish to review and master German grammar.
-The student who successfully completes this course will have the necessary foundation for reading and translating texts from German into English.
+This intensive introduction to German grammar and syntax is for students without prior knowledge of German, and also for students with some background in German who wish to review and master German grammar.
+The student who successfully completes this course will have the necessary foundation for reading and translating written texts from German into English.
 This course is taught in English.

 In this course students will:

-• learn strategies to read and understand books, articles, newspapers, magazines, and online materials in German
+- learn strategies to read and understand articles, newspapers, magazines, books and secondary literature in German

-• analyze and decipher simple to complex German grammar
+- analyze and decipher simple to complex German grammar structures

-• develop techniques to decipher vocabulary without the use of a dictionary
+- develop techniques to decipher German vocabulary without the use of a dictionary

 This course is appropriate for undergraduate students looking to refine grammar skills or for those anticipating graduate school language exams, as well as for graduate students needing to pass a language exam.
 Successfully passing this course can often fulfill the language requirement, please consult with your individual department.
 We welcome students from all academic disciplines who need to understand and read texts in German.
 Students do not learn how to speak German in this class.
-Students will have daily homework consisting of translating passages and memorizing vocabulary using an online vocabulary training program.
+Students will have daily homework consisting of textbook readings, translating passages and memorizing vocabulary using an online vocabulary training program.

 Learn more about your instructor for this course.